maximus-brown/maximus-brown.github.io/_posts/2019-04-07-Deborah-Berry-Photography.md

 After she spent some time during the contest to research this type of photography she decided to give it a try.

-Here's a picture of her humble beginning of her first set up.
+Here's a picture of her first set up and humble beginning.

 ![](/images/posts/deborah_photography/Screenshot_20211208-123255_2.png)

-Imagine all the complexities involved to capture a still frame of a water splash in roughly 10,000th of a second that looks as clean and beautiful as her art piece shown below.
+Imagine all the complexities involved to capture a still frame of a water splash in roughly 10,000th of a second that looks as clean and mesmerizing as her art piece shown below.
 It took her four hours to capture her first collision.

 ![](/images/posts/deborah_photography/DSC_5657-1-1WM.jpg)